Museum Cottage at Au Train Lake

 elegant coverlet, ample pillows provide luxurious

-nights and extended morning.
+nights and extended mornings.

 Complete kitchen with full-sized appliances,